LinguaPhylo/linguaPhylo.github.io/setup.md

 To use LPhy with LPhyBEAST, we recommend that you install LPhy Studio inside your BEAST 2.* folder, and name the install directory `lphy`.

+Here the LPhy installation location is `/Applications/Beast 2.7.3/lphy`

 <figure class="image">
   <a href="/images/LPhyStudioInstallerLocation.png">
     <img src="/images/LPhyStudioInstallerLocation.png" alt="LPhy Studio installation wizard">